12 Reasons to Go to the Slate Islands: Rare Wildlife, Arctic Tundra, Awesome Paddling, and More

 The sea cliffs on the Slate Islands are quite beautiful.
 Especially when you get outside the inner island channels.
 It’s worth exploring outside the safety of the interior to see the beauty of the wild shore of Patterson Island.
 When paddling out there, it feels like you are at the end of the world.
 There is nothing but open water for as far as the eye can see.
 You truly are sitting on the world’s largest lake and you realize just how small you are.
 It is comforting to see the high cliffs on the shore.
 We saw bald eagles fly overhead as we looked on in awe at the unique beauty of the Patterson Island coast.

-Lighthouse
+9. The Lighthouse

 Slate-Islands-Lighthouse

 The highest lighthouse on Lake Superior can be found on Patterson Island, the largest of the Slate Islands.
 We paddled until lunch around the outer coast to reach Sunday Point.
-It’s a picturesque landscape with the bright red and while lighthouse standing proud over the lighthouse keepers quarters.
+It’s a picturesque landscape with the bright red and while lighthouse standing proud over the lighthouse keeper's quarters.
 Like most other lighthouses on the Canadian side of the Great Lakes, this lighthouse isn’t operational anymore.
-With technology of today, lighthouses have grown redundant and the government is cutting all funding to maintain them.
+With the technology of today, lighthouses have grown redundant and the government is cutting all funding to maintain them.
 Lucky for us, the family of the last lighthouse keeper still holds the lease on the land and keeps the light going with solar power.
 They also maintain the buildings keeping them beautiful.
 I hope the government finds a way to keep the lighthouses around, they are a part of our history and heritage and they are beautiful stops on anyone’s travel itinerary.

-Caribou
+10. Mor Caribou

 Slate-Islands-Caribou-2

 Caribou are so nice, we had to mention twice!
-Yes you can see caribou on the outer coast of the islands as well.
-We saw a caribou walking along the beach while paddling and we had a very curious caribou enter our camp and stick around for quite a while as we slept on the outer shore of Patterson island.
+Yes, you can see caribou on the outer coast of the islands as well.
+We saw a caribou walking along the beach while paddling and we had a very curious caribou enter our camp and stick around for quite a while as we slept on the outer shore of Patterson Island.
 In total we saw 9 caribou on the Slate Islands.
 We didn’t manage to snap a shot of the males that ran through our camps quickly, but luckily we caught them on film.
 If you watch the video above, you’ll be able to see their antlers.

 Slate-Islands-Pits

 An interesting phenomenon on the Slate Islands are rock pits known as Pukaskwa Pits.
 These mysterious pits are located along the North Coast of Lake Superior and you can see one on the cobblestone beach of Mortimer Island.
 Pukaskwa Pits date back 5000 to 10,000 years and were believed to be created by ancestors of the Ojibway.
 Nobody knows exactly what they were used for.
-They could have been used as spiritual places when young boys went in search of a vision quest, but then again they could have been hunting blinds or even temporary shelters.
+They could have been used as spiritual places when young boys went on a vision quest, but then again they could have been hunting blinds or even temporary shelters.
 Whatever they are, it’s fascinating that they have stood the test of time and that they are just sitting there for anyone to explore.

-Untouched Beaches
+12. Untouched Beaches

 Slate-Islands-Untouched-beaches